Master of Teaching (Secondary) Internship

 2. Selection process

 Applicants are initially assessed on meeting the minimum course entry requirements, including the requirements for two learning areas and meeting the TCAT standards.
-Shortlisted applicants will be invited to attend an interview with the Melbourne Graduate School of Education (MGSE) Selection Committee.
+Shortlisted applicants will be invited to attend an interview and short teaching demonstration.
 All applicants must meet the English language requirements prior to the interview process (i.e. complete IELTS etc.).
 Please note applicants must meet VIT's English language requirements for this course.

 Depending on the interview outcome, selected applicants with learning areas that match current teaching vacancies in participating schools will be invited to attend a school-based interview for employment.